jonase/eastwood/crucible/README.txt

 You can see the progress with 'less out.txt' or 'tail -f out.txt' in another terminal window.

-To change the options used for eastwood, the easiest way right now is simply to edit lint.sh and change the command lines that invoke eastwood.
+To change the options used for Eastwood, the easiest way right now is simply to edit lint.sh and change the command lines that invoke Eastwood.